tiger42/date2string/README.md

 ```

 ## Known bugs and limitations
-- The format character "e" (timezone identifier) is giving invalid results in Internet Explorer and Firefox for Android (and maybe other browsers).
+- The format character "e" (timezone identifier) is giving invalid results in Internet Explorer (and maybe other browsers).